 Data science certifications are becoming more and more popular.
 The reason?
-Over the last 10 to 15 years, data science has gone from a niche sub-sector of tech, to a growing part of Silicon Valley’s startup ecosystem, to a mainstream staple in modern day business.
+Over the last 10 to 15 years, data science has gone from a niche tech sub-sector to a growing part of Silicon Valley’s startup ecosystem to a mainstream staple in modern-day business.

-Exponential increases in demand for data science skills (Python, SQL, statistics, and machine learning, among others) have yielded a massive influx of people looking to make a career out of data science.
+Exponential increases in demand for data science skills (Python, SQL, statistics, and machine learning, among others) have yielded a massive influx of people looking to make a career in data science.

-This has led to a variety of new industries dedicated to teaching data science skills.
-Frequently discussed among them is the traditional data science masters program, which can run anywhere up to $50,000, and take multiple years.
-A step below that is the data science bootcamp, which is a heavily abbreviated version of a master’s degree.
+This has led to various new industries dedicated to teaching data science skills.
+The traditional data science master’s program is frequently discussed, which can run anywhere up to $50,000 and take multiple years.
+A step below that is the data science bootcamp, a heavily abbreviated version of a master’s degree.

-The typical cost of these programs is between $10,000 and $20,000 and take anywhere between 10 to 24 weeks.
-For those that are looking to make a lighter, less drastic transition to data science, the greatest value per dollar may come in the next step of the educational continuum — the data science certification.
+The typical cost of these programs is between $10,000 and $20,000 and takes anywhere between 10 to 24 weeks.
+For those looking to make a lighter, less drastic transition to data science, the greatest value per dollar may come in the next step of the educational continuum—the data science certification.

 Data Science Academic Certifications